pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 )
 ```

+After extracting the elevation values we need to perform a spatial join to our aggregated dataset with the prevalences.
+A spatial join is a special join that joins data based on geographical information.
+It is critical that when you perform such a join you use a projected coordinate system that is accurate for your geography.

 ```{code-cell} ipython3
 # Set coordinate system to EPSG 32628 and spatially join our prevalence dataframe to our elevations dataframe
 elevations = elevations.to_crs(epsg="32628")